GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
+> ### Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 >
-> ~ *Maurice Wilkes*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts